Our Board

 Sebastian Soler

-Sebastian designed our website and logo and has provided technical support to NAETISL since its onset.
-He is responsible for editing educational videos for NAETISL members to practice interpretation skills and informational videos for stakeholders to highlight the impact of interpreters.
+Sebastian provides technical and marketing support to NAETISL.
+He has developed and edited various educational videos for NAETISL members to practice interpretation skills and informational videos for stakeholders to highlight the impact of interpreters.
 Sebastian maintains our NAETISL’s YouTube Channel and has created and expanded our social media reach through Facebook, Instagram, and LinkedIn.